The current 2021 UK Arctic & Antarctic Partnership Steering Committee includes:

 Prof Gareth Phoenix, University of Sheffield

-Dr Richard Powell, Scott Polar Research Institute
+Professor Richard Powell, Scott Polar Research Institute

 Dr Clare Robinson, University of Manchester